codyhoffman/VendingMachine/README.md

 # VendingMachine
 Vending Machine code kata emphasizing TDD and clean code.
+Still a work in progress, but I had fun with this project and feel it displays my style of development quite well.
+If anyone has any questions or comments please send them my way, I always appreciate constructive criticism and the opportunity to improve as a young developer! :)

 ### Instructions to run the automated build using cake build.